| |

 When can I apply to be an Arizona CPA?

-What are the education requirements for certification?
+What are the education requirements for certification by Exam or Grade Transfer?

 What if I was educated outside of the United States?